whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/development/devlopr.md

 - 1.Fork it [http://github.com/sujaykundu777/devlopr-jekyll/fork](http://github.com/sujaykundu777/devlopr-jekyll/fork )

 - 2.Create your feature branch
 `git checkout -b my-new-feature`

 - 3.Commit your changes
 `git commit -am 'Add some feature'`

 - 4.Push to the branch
 `git push origin my-new-feature`

 - 5.Create new Pull Request

-## Support this Project
+# Support This Project

 Back this project by Donating to our [Open Collective](https://opencollective.com/devlopr-jekyll/donate) or if you like my work[Buymeacoffee](https://buymeacoffee.com/sujaykundu).